lucagiove/martin-fowler-refactoring-2nd/src/chp1/REFACTORING.md

   - Replace Loop with Pipeline
   - Extract function `createStatementData` and put in its own file (phase 1)
   - Statement rendering for both HTML and TXT (phase 2)
+- Add HTML Statement feature is now easy modifying only the rendering phase

 ## Status separated into two files (and phases)